TommyTegra/Vehicle-History-App/README.md

 Within the React framework, the app delivers an engaging user interface, ensuring both visual appeal and functionality.

 Users can record automotive service details, facilitating the creation of a comprehensive and accessible vehicle service history report.

+For demonstration purposes only.
+The history log is public use with open access.
+Anyone can add, modified, or delete logs.
+Exercise caution and refrain from using real or sensitive information in this log, as changes made by one user will be visible to all.